Non Profit FAQ

 Giving DuPage requests a copy of the 990 form to ensure your organization is in good standing and compliant.
 This information is not shared with anyone, but for our records only.

-When you check the box to accept ‘terms & conditions’, you have agreed the information provided is accurate and truthful, as well as agreeing that you have met the outlined eligibility requirements.
-Most importantly, your agreement confirms your organization is compliant with applicable state fundraising requirements and that your organization may solicit donors using the GiveGab platform.
+When you check the box to accept ‘terms & conditions’, your organization has agreed the information provided is accurate and truthful.
+Also, your organization has agreed that it meets the outlined eligibility requirements.
+Most importantly, your agreement confirms your organization is compliant with applicable state fundraising requirements and may solicit donors using this donor platform.